oVirt/ovirt-site/source/template/prestartedvm.html.md

         1.  down
         2.  not assigned to a user

-Overall, we need three optional flows:
+The implementation will be as follows:

-1. A flow that leads to only "addpermission" (to give to a user that wants to be assigned a vm) - a change inside the flow of AttachUserToVmFromPoolCommand.execute
+1. The AttachUserToVmFromPoolAndRunCommand will be renamed to AllocateVmFromPool - we will add a flow that checks if there are available prestarted Vms.
+If so, it will do only "addpermission" (to give to a user that wants to be assigned a vm).
+If no prestarted Vms were found, the normal flow is still relevant - CreateAllSnapshots + addPermission + runVm (in endsuccessfully).
-2. A command that does CreateAllSnapshots + runVm (for the scheduler that is preparing prestarted vms) - a new flow.
+2. We will create a new command for the scheduler that does CreateAllSnapshots + runVm (in endsuccessfully) (for the scheduler that is preparing prestarted vms) - a new flow.
-3. A command that does all three (in case we didn't find a prestarted vm to give to a user) --> (already exists)

 ### Affected Commands

-1. AttachUserToVmFromPoolCommand - As explained above.
+1. AttachUserToVmFromPoolCommandAndRun + AttachUserToVmFromPoolCommandAndRun - As explained above.
 2. AddVdsCommand -
 3. UpdateVdsCommand -